Stop the

 Step 06 · The Settlement

-• Trump and other Plaintiffs will receive a formal apology from the U.S. but no monetary payments
+• Trump and co-plaintiffs will receive a formal apology from the U.S. but no monetary payments

-* Settlement alleges that the fund’s dollar amount is not arbitrary, but “based on the projected valuation of future claimants’ claims.”
+The settlement alleges that the fund’s dollar amount is “based on the projected valuation of future claimants’ claims.”
 The valuation just happens to reflect America’s founding year by coincidence.

 What this settlement claims to remedy